adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 The auth token obtained in the previous step will have to be used in every http request for any controller actions that are decorated with the `[Authorize]` attribute.
 To use the token, create the following http request:

 ```
 GET /api/heroes
 Content-Type: application/x-www-form-urlencoded
 Authorization: Bearer [put the token here]

 ```
+If all is set up correctly you should see a 200 response.

 ## Configure the Client App